elizabethgillbrand/Coursera-6-Practical-Machine-Learning-Course-Project/PML Course Project.md

 -------------------------
 Here are the steps that I took for this project:

-1. **Groom data**  First I selected only the variables/columns that are summary measures) to reduce the number of variables from 160 to 68.
-Then I reduced the number of rows to include only the rows that include values for the summary measures.
-This reduced the number of rows in the training set from from 19622 to 406.
-I conducted these two data compression technics in order to allow the model fitting step to run more quickly versus using the full data set.
+1. **Groom data**  First I selected only the variables/columns that are *not* summary measures to reduce the number of variables from 160 to 51.
+The summary measures are not populated in the test data set so there it is counter-productive to include them in when training the model.

 2. **Split data** I allocated 75% of the training data set to use for model building.
 I held back 25% of the training data to do cross validation

 3. **Train the model** I used the Random Forest method to create my model.
+This took about 90 minutes!

 4. **Cross Validate and Estimate Error Rate**  Then I used my model to predict the  outcome for each observation in the validation data set.
 I compared my predicted "classe" values against actual in order to calculate the error rate.
 The error rate that I calculated here is a good estimate of the "out of sample error".